vsariola/sointu/README.md

 ### Native virtual machine

-The native bridge allows Go to call the sointu compiled x86 native virtual machine, through cgo, instead of using the Go written bytecode interpreter.
-It's likely slightly faster than the interpreter.
-Before you can actually run it, you need to build the bridge using CMake (thus, ***this will not work with go get***).
+The native bridge allows Go to call the Sointu compiled x86 native virtual machine, through cgo, instead of using the Go written bytecode interpreter.
+With the latest Go compiler, the native virtual machine is actually slower than the Go-written one, but importantly, the native virtual machine allows you to test that the patch also works within the stack limits of the x87 virtual machine, which is the VM used in the compiled intros.

+Before you can actually run it, you need to build the bridge using CMake (thus,
+***this will not work with go get***).

 #### Prerequisites